MiddletonCommunityVoice/services-list/content/volunteering/rochdale-time-bank.md

 ---

 ### Information
-You volunteer your timeto teach someone.
-You then use this time for someone to teach you what you want to know
+You volunteer your time to teach someone.
+You bank that time.
+When you're you use that time for someone to teach you what you want to know